 President and CEO

-Todd Bastean is President and CEO of the Saint Louis Science Center and leads its approximately 200 colleagues and 300 volunteers as they fulfill the Science Center’s mission “to ignite and sustain lifelong science and technology learning.”
+Todd Bastean is president and CEO of the Saint Louis Science Center and leads its approximately 200 colleagues and 300 volunteers as they fulfill the Science Center’s mission “to ignite and sustain lifelong science and technology learning.”

-Since 2013, Bastean served as president of Bunge North America, where he led the North American business of Bunge Limited.
+Before joining the Science Center in 2019, Bastean served as president of Bunge North America, where he led the North American business of Bunge Limited.
 With over 100 locations in Canada, Mexico and the United States, Bunge North America is part of Bunge Limited, a leading global agribusiness, food and ingredients company with 360 locations in 40 countries around the world.

-Bastean has been an active community volunteer, serving on the Saint Louis Science Center Board of Trustees for the past three years, and on the advisory council for The Yield Lab, an incubator enabling entrepreneurs to sustainably revolutionize agrifood systems, globally.
+Bastean has been an active community volunteer, serving on the Saint Louis Science Center board of trustees for the past three years and on the advisory council for The Yield Lab, an incubator enabling entrepreneurs to sustainably revolutionize agrifood systems, globally.

-Chief Operating and Financial Officer
+Chief Financial Officer

 A graduate of the Olin School of Business at Washington University in St. Louis, Boyle started her career as an auditor and management consultant with Deloitte & Touche.

 Andrea Durham leads the Science Center’s education team.
 She is responsible for the overall educational mission of the organization and its implementation through exhibitions, programs and community outreach, as well as the continued development of the Science Center’s youth programs emphasizing STEAM (science, technology, engineering, arts and mathematics).